ralanbowman/APIDocTemplates/moltin-checkout-api.md

 }
 ```

 The value you need is the `access_token` which is unique to you.
-In your API requests this will be called the **Bearer** token.
+In your API requests this will be a header called the **Bearer** token.

 ---

 ## Step 1.
 Add a product to a cart

-Add a selected product into the customer's shopping cart
+This is the API request that is sent when when a customer adds a product to their shopping cart.

 ### Method and Endpoint